-Air-Net Tech insulation makes it warmer than some other gloves in category.
+Air-Net Tech insulation makes it warmer than some other gloves in the category.

 Windshield storage pouch doubles as a chemical warmer placement when deployed.